visit-dav/largedata/_presentations/miller86_20Oct20_agc.md

 context of the 1960's era in which this work took place.
 Time permitting, the talk will conclude with several stories about actual user experiences with the AGC in Apollo missions.

-A couple of different videos are available: [IDEAS-ECP Webinar](https://youtu.be/zTEu5Tvl7OM?si=-AD1QnJuKkicbdOx) and [2019 ATPESC Dinner Talk](https://youtu.be/QwUS99qjz34?si=-szzZASo6DaZUMBx).
+A couple of different videos are available: [ATPESC Dinner Talk](https://youtu.be/zTEu5Tvl7OM?si=-AD1QnJuKkicbdOx) and [IDEAS-ECP Webinar](https://youtu.be/QwUS99qjz34?si=-szzZASo6DaZUMBx).

 **Note:** The PowerPoint slides use too many animations for any PDF versions of the slides to be worthwhile.
 So, only an *optimized* PowerPoint version is made available here.